 It struck me on that trip that Chantha spoke the most vividly when she was describing recovered recipes from her past.
 After the wars, she'd spent years learning to replicate her mother's exquisite dishes, the single surviving artifact from her childhood.
 Those recipes became the foundation for the beautiful new life Chantha created for herself, her family, and the women of SWDC.

-That night, I proposed that we weave a thread of those remembered meals through her memoir.
+I proposed that we weave a thread of those remembered meals through her memoir.
 She agreed.
 I went home and got back to work.